miegl/PiFmAdv/README.md

 In most countries, transmitting radio waves without a state-issued licence specific to the transmission modalities (frequency, power, bandwidth, etc.) is **illegal**.

-Therefore, always connect a shielded transmission line from the RaspberryPi directly to a radio receiver, so as **not** to emit radio waves.
+Therefore, always connect a shielded transmission line from the Raspberry Pi directly to a radio receiver, so as **not** to emit radio waves.
 Never use an antenna.

 Even if you are a licensed amateur radio operator, using PiFmAdv to transmit radio waves on ham frequencies without any filtering between the RaspberryPi and an antenna is most probably illegal because the square-wave carrier is very rich in harmonics, so the bandwidth requirements are likely not met.